frirsta/magazine-blog/README.md

 * Heroku - The platform where the application is deployed

 ### Libraries
-* pip3 install 'django<4' - To get django framework
 * pip3 install Pillow -  For ImageField in models.py
-* pip3 install 'django<4' gunicorn - Is the server that will run in heroku, handles everything that happens between the web server and the web application
+* pip3 install 'django<4' gunicorn - Installs Django and Gunicorn is the server that will run in heroku, handles everything that happens between the web server and the web application
 * pip3 install dj_database_url==0.5.0 psycopg2 - Installs PostgreSQL and psycopg2
 * pip3 install dj3-cloudinary-storage - Cloudinary handles all the static files and the images uploaded by users
 * pip install pyparsing pydot - To create a graph of the database
 * pip install django-extensions - Supporting library of Graph models
 * pip install coverage

-### Validators

 ### Unfixed Bugs